ayush3011/online-quiz-maker/README.md

 ---

-# AspireNex Online Quiz Maker
+# Online Quiz Maker

-AspireNex Online Quiz Maker is a user-friendly application designed to simplify the process of creating and taking quizzes.
+Online Quiz Maker is a user-friendly application designed to simplify the process of creating and taking quizzes.
 It leverages the power of React and Vite to provide a high-performance, responsive user interface, making it an effective tool for both quiz creators and participants.

 ## Features